dada325/stock_prediction_app/README.md

 Once you have a trained agent, you can integrate it into a web app for user interaction.
 Here's a general workflow:

 #### a. **Backend Development**:
-- **Model Serving**: Use a framework like Flask or FastAPI to serve the trained model.
+- **Model Serving**: Use FastAPI to serve the trained model.
 The backend will handle requests to get trading actions based on the latest data.
 - **Data Streaming**: Integrate with a real-time data provider to get live stock prices.
 This can be done using websockets or RESTful APIs, depending on the data source.

 #### b. **Frontend Development**:
-- Develop a user interface using a framework like React, Vue, or Angular.
+- Develop a user interface using a framework like React.
 - Display real-time stock prices and the trading actions recommended by the RL agent.
 - Optionally, show historical performance metrics, charts, and other relevant information.

 #### c. **Deploying the App**:
-- Use cloud providers like AWS, Azure, or GCP to deploy your backend.
+- Use   AWS to deploy backend.
-- Use services like Netlify, Vercel, or traditional web hosts for the frontend.
+- Use services Vercel for the frontend.

 #### d. **Continuous Monitoring & Retraining**:
 - Continuously monitor the agent's performance.
 If the strategy starts underperforming, consider retraining the agent with newer data.